How to Use Blackbox in Betaflight: Evaluate FPV Drone Performance & Troubleshoot Issues

 How to Read and Understand Traces

-This is how traces look like in a roll/flip.
-The cursor is in the center of the roll, and in the legend, you can see Gyro is reporting 703 deg/s, which corresponds to the maximum rotational velocity set in the Rates.
+This is how traces look like in a full roll or flip.
+The cursor (red line) is in the center of the roll, and in the legend on the right, you can see Gyro is reporting 702 deg/s, which is exactly what I set in my max rates.

-And you can see how P, I, D and Feedforward are doing their jobs during the move.
-I still remember how fascinated I was when I first started using Blackbox.
+In the traces, you can see how P, I, D and Feedforward are doing their jobs during this move:

 Blackbox Log Roll Flip Traces